Alfred Wegener: Early life and education

-Wegener studied Physics, meteorology and Astronomy in Berlin, Heidelberg and Innsbruck.
-His teachers in Berlin included Wilhelm Foerster for astronomy, and Max Planck for thermodynamics.
+Wegener studied physics, meteorology and astronomy at the Friedrich Wilhelm University in Berlin, completing two external semesters at Heidelberg and Innsbruck.
+His teachers included Wilhelm Förster for astronomy and Max Planck for thermodynamics.

-Wegener took away from Planck's teaching a strong commitment to brevity in the service of clarity.
-He adopted a caution, bordering on aloofness, in offering mechanical models and causal explanations, especially of the sort that only confirmed what one knew from experience without adding anything to the facts. [...]
-Most importantly, he heeded Planck's injunction never to consider any form of a theory as final, and to think of "good theory" simply as that mode of treating phenomena that corresponded to the actual state of a science at that moment—and never to one's aspirations for it.

 From 1902 to 1903 during his studies he was an assistant at the Urania astronomical observatory.
-He obtained a doctorate in astronomy in 1905 based on a dissertation written under the supervision of Julius Bauschinger at Friedrich Wilhelms University (today Humboldt University), Berlin.
-Wegener had always maintained a strong interest in the developing fields of meteorology and climatology and his studies afterwards focused on these disciplines.
+He completed his doctoral dissertation on the subject of applying the astronomical data of Alfonsine tables to contemporary computational methods in 1905 under the supervision of Julius Bauschinger and Wilhelm Förster.
+Despite becoming a doctor in the field of astronomy, Wegener had always maintained a strong interest in the developing fields of meteorology and climatology, and his studies afterwards focused on these disciplines.